artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

 var your_device_id = 'your_device_id_here';
 ```

-2. This sample will monitor the "state" field from your device.
-If you wish to monitor a different field, replace the "state" value to another field you want to monitor:
+2. This sample will monitor the `state` field from your device.
+If you wish to monitor a different field, replace "state" with another field name you want to monitor:

 ```
 rule_body.rule.if = {